-In our beef burrito version, we have cooked beef brisket low and slow until meltingly tender which makes a delicious filling and added some crunchy Jalapeño & Pineapple, shredded cabbage and Chipotle Salsa.
+In our beef burrito recipe, we have cooked beef brisket and chuck steak, low and slow until meltingly tender, which makes a delicious filling.
 Probably the best thing about burritos is their versatility so go ahead and add your favourite toppings.

 How to make it

-- Meanwhile, prepare the rest of the ingredients.
-Warm the Gran Luchito Street Tacos in the microwave.
+- Meanwhile, prepare the rest of the ingredients and warm the Gran Luchito Burrito Wraps.
 You’ll need 2 for each burrito.

 - When ready to serve, lay 2 tortillas overlapping slightly.
 Add a good amount of beef, salad leaves, spring onions, grated cheese, sour cream and a spoonful of Gran Luchito Tomatillo Salsa.